Where to Play - Making Pricing Choices to Define your Market

 Subscribe to the Ibbaka Market Blog

 Let’s explore the next strategic choice, “Where to Play.”
 Customers will always have a choice.
 For organizations to drive growth, we need to identify the best group of customers where we are well positioned to win and retain their business.
-As we explore the “Where to Play” choice of our strategy, we are really focussing on understanding our playing field.
+As we explore the “Where to Play” choice of our strategy, we are really focusing on understanding our playing field.
 In reading this post, I hope that you will get a clear understanding of …

 1. What we mean by “Where to Play”